 On 1 October 2017 a self-determination referendum was held.
 With a 43% turnout (2.3 million voters), 92% of the voters answered YES to the question asked: “Do you want Catalonia to become an independent state in the form of a republic?“.
 The referendum had been passed by the Parliament and called by the Government of Catalonia but declared illegal and suspended by the Spanish Constitutional Court.
 The brutal police attacks unleashed by the Spanish Government against peaceful citizens struck both the domestic and internacional public opinions.

 On 21 December 2017 the Spanish Government called new regional elections after suspending the Catalan autonomy and imposing direct-rule and a de facto state of emergency (Article 155 of the Spanish Constitution) that remained in place for almost one year.
 The Catalan people renewed the democratic mandate for independence at the polls giving pro-independence parties a new majority in the Parliament.
 However, the Spanish Government and political institutions keep pursuing an intransigent, hardline approach on the issue and refuse to engage in dialogue.
 Nine pro-independence political leaders are currently jailed awaiting trial and seven are exiled in Belgium, Scotland and Switzerland.

-The Catalan pro-independence movement has become known internationally because of its civic and democratic base.
-Images of the recent multitudinous rallies organised by civic bodies for the Diada Nacional (National Day – 11 of September), have been circulated worldwide by the international media.
-There is a genuine interest everywhere to learn more about this grassroots phenomenon but news channels abroad are strongly influenced by Spanish political, diplomatic and mass media structures, with the result that it is extremely difficult for Catalans to get their voice heard internationally.
+The Catalan sovereigntist movement has become known internationally because of its peaceful, civic and democratic base.
+Images of multitudinous rallies organised by grassroots bodies for the Diada Nacional (National Day – 11 of September), have been circulated worldwide by the international media.
+There is a genuine interest everywhere to learn more about this common people phenomenon but news channels abroad are strongly influenced by Spanish political, diplomatic and mass media interests, with the result that it is extremely difficult for Catalans to get their voice heard internationally.